| Copyright | (c) George Ungureanu KTH/ICT/ESY 2015-2020 |

 IMPORTANT!!!
 Most of the multi-parameter higher-order functions provided by the

-library API are named along the lines of functionMN
+library API are named along the lines of functionMN where M represents the

-number of curried inputs (i.e. a1 -> a2 -> ... -> aM
+number of curried inputs (i.e. a1 -> a2 -> ... -> aM), while N represents

-the number of tupled outputs (i.e. (b1,b2,...,bN)
+the number of tupled outputs (i.e. (b1,b2,...,bN)).
+To avoid repetition we

-document only functions with 2 inputs and 2 outputs (i.e. function22
+document only functions with 2 inputs and 2 outputs (i.e. function22).

 Documentation